voy/chrome-close-tabs/README.md

-# Close Tabs (Enhanced Edition)
+# TabEraser

-A Chrome plugin adding enhanced tab closing capabilities
+A Chrome plugin, which adds enhanced tab closing capabilities.

-Close Tabs was originally created by guys from Tejji.com.
-I found in on the Chrome store and was missing a feature, namely to close all tabs from the currect tab's domain except for the current tab.
-The authors weren't responding and there is no repo on GitHub for the plugin, so I wasn't able to contribute my patches back.
-I rewrote the plugin and added my new functionality, but of course the credit to its original authors.

-You will need mocha and sinon to run tests:

-    $ npm install -g mocha
-    $ npm install -g sinon
+Originally created by guys from Tejji.com.
+I found their work and missing a feature I ended up rewriting it completely, eventually in TypeScript.

+To build and test `npm run test` and `npm run build` are your friends.

 The icon used is from the Oxygen Icon set by the Oxygen Team.